NevermindExpress/TimeDefuser/README.md

 Builds with debug symbols are recommended to try, due to symbols making debugging much easier.

 # Build
-## Windows 7 and Later
-1. Get the latest WDK
-2. Open the solution
-3. Hit the compile button.
-4. Get the TimeDefuser.inf and change the \$ARCH\$ to target architecture
-## Windows Vista and Earlier
+## TimeDefuser Legacy for Windows 2000 and XP
-*Should also apply to later versions as long as a compatible WDK is used for target version.*
+*Should also can be used to compile standard TimeDefuser to later versions as long as a compatible WDK is used for target version.*
 1. Get a WDK/DDK compatible with your target version.
 2. Open the build environment console
 3. Locate to source folder and execute "nmake"
-4. Get the TimeDefuser.inf (for Vista) or TimeDefuserLegacy.inf (for XP and earlier) and change the \$ARCH\$ to target architecture
+4. Get the TimeDefuser.inf (for Vista) or TimeDefuserLegacy.inf (for XP and earlier) and change the `$ARCH$` to target architecture
+## Windows 7 and Later with Visual Studio 2013 & Windows 8.1 WDK (And Vista??)
+1. Get the Windows 8.1 WDK (or anything earlier with it's conforming VS version)
+2. Open the solution `TimeDefuser-vs13.sln`
+3. Hit the compile button.
+4. Get the TimeDefuser.inf and change the `$ARCH$` to target architecture
+## Windows 7* and Later with Visual Studio 2022 & Windows 11 WDK
+> [!WARNING]
+> \*: With Windows 11 WDK released in May 2025, Microsoft killed the support for 32-bit architectures, and for anything earlier than Windows 10 RTM.
+> If you have an earlier Windows 11 WDK installed, you can still build for 32-bit or for Windows 7-8.1; else you can only build for Windows 10 Post-RTM insiders.
+> Blame Microsoft for this.
+See https://github.com/NevermindExpress/TimeDefuser/issues/7
+>
+> In case of having the newest WDK, build will fail because of configuration still having the Windows 7 references.
+To fix it, you should set them to Windows 10 accordingly.
+1. Get the latest WDK
+2. Open the solution `TimeDefuser.sln`
+3. Hit the compile button.
+4. Get the TimeDefuser.inf and change the `$ARCH$` to target architecture

 # Screenshots
 ![Windows 8175 x64-2025-05-04-16-05-34](https://github.com/user-attachments/assets/380167b9-e24a-458a-b5ba-597313c6bbd3)